 Since November 2008, Rick has also published a blog and podcast of his weekly homilies, which is available on iTunes.
 The audio recordings of his homilies have received more than a million downloads.
 He also publishes liturgical resources, especially to be used on tablets such as the iPriest Roman Missal and Australian Lectionary, as well as the Patristic Lectionary.

-In 2014 he walked a 320km section of el Camino from Leon to Santiago, and plans to complete another 210km section from Pamplona to Burgos in July 2017.
+In 2014 he walked a 320km section of el Camino from Leon to Santiago, and completed another 210km section from Pamplona to Burgos in July 2017.
 At the end of 2017 he will be taking part in a two-month sabbatical, attending a 30 day Ignatian retreat at the Campion Center in Weston (near Boston) and then at the Tantur Center in Jerusalem.
 Read the Autobiographical Sketch that I prepared.

 The Lord has done great things for mefecit mihi magna